CoLES: Contrastive Learning for Event Sequences with Self-Supervision: Experiments

-Neural network training was performed on a single Tesla P-100 GPU card.
-For the training part of MeLES, the single training batch is processed in 142 millisecond.
-For age prediction dataset, the single training batch contains 64 unique persons with 5 sub-samples per person, i.e. 320 training samples in total, the mean number of transactions per sample is 90, hence each batch contains around 28800 transactions.
+Neural networks were trained on a single Tesla P-100 GPU card.
+At the training stage of CoLES, each single training batch is processed in 142 milliseconds.
+For example, in the age group prediction dataset a single batch contains 64 unique individuals with five sub-sequences per each, i.e. 320 training sub-sequences in total, each averaging 90 transactions, which means that each batch contains about 28800 transactions.